atheobold/Greenwood_Book/docs/index.md

-This textbook accompanies the curriculum for STAT 217: Intermediate Statistical Investigations at Montana State University, and has been modified to accompany the curriculum for STAT 313: Applied Regression and Experimental Design, at Cal Poly.
+This textbook accompanies the curriculum for STAT 217: Intermediate Statistical Investigations at Montana State University, and has been modified to accompany the curriculum for STAT 313: Applied Experimental Design and Regression Models, at Cal Poly -- San Luis Obispo.

 The syllabus, learning objectives, and other course information can be found on the [course webpage](https://github.com/atheobold/stat-313).
 Detailed